frostbrosracing/stock-analysis/README.md

 Upon been prompted by a user ***input box*** to enter the value for the year to be reported, a timer was initiated which calculated the process time of **collection**, **storage**, **output**, and **formatting** of the data being recorded on a separate sheet.
 A message box was then displayed with the run time of the script.

-Code was written to hold each stock's ticker name in an array and then loop through every row of data and output the **ticker name**, **total volume**, and **return** for the year.
+A VBA Subroutine, or *Macro*, was written to hold each stock's ticker name in an array and then loop through every row of data and output the **ticker name**, **total volume**, and **return** for the year.
 Because the script ran through every row of data for each ticker, a total of over *36,000* rows were processed each time the button was clicked.
 As a result of refactoring the working code, we were able to achieve the same results by creating three ***output*** arrays which stored the data while the remaining rows were processed.
 This resulted in the refactored code running through the rows of data one time for a total of just over ***3,000*** rows.

 ## Results